 Opportunity Synthesis

 Synthesis is the bridge between analysis and action.
 It transforms validated findings into clearly articulated opportunities, each with quantified impact and a range of potential solutions.
-This is where the practitioner's judgment becomes most critical — connecting data patterns to operational improvements.
+This is where as the practitioner, yourjudgment becomes most critical — connecting data patterns to operational improvements.

 From Findings to Opportunities